waterlinked/waterlinked.github.io/docs/underwater-gps/bluerov-integration.md

 ![topside-plc-standoffs](../img/topside-plc-standoffs.png)

-### Interface Electronics modification (Optional)
+### Interface Electronics modification

 !!!
 Warning
 	Skipping this step leaves a regulated 12V power source from the Underwater GPS on the PLC lines (pins 1 (GND) and 2 (12V) on the Locator bulkhead).
 Connecting non-isolated equipment to the PLC lines may damage the Underwater GPS or any external equipment.

-The Interface Electronics board in the Underwater GPS housing comes with the resistors R2 and R3 attached.
-These put GND on pin 1 and 12V on pin 2 of the bulkhead connector with the label “Locator”.
-The configuration of the FXTI, BlueROV2 and the Locator-A1 as presented in this guide is not affected by leaving these resistors on the board.
-In any other configuration, you should assess whether or not removing R2 and R3 is necessary for safe operation.
+The Interface Electronics board in the Underwater GPS housing comes with the resistors R2 and R3 which put GND on pin 1 and 12V on pin 2 of the bulkhead connector with the label “Locator”.
+The configuration of the FXTI, BlueROV2 and the Underwater GPS G2 *are* affected by leaving these resistors on the board, so they *must* be removed for normal operation.
+The resistors can be removed using a soldering iron.
+Note that Locator-D1 cannot be used unless the resistors are soldered back on to the Interface Electronics.

 ![topside-interface-resistors](../img/topside-interface-resistors.png)